mwmlln/shinju_select/README.md

     Upon successfull payment, the shopper will be redirected to the page with thank you message and order summary.
     This page can also be accessed from order history section in profile page.
-    Each product in the order detail has a link to open review page of the product.

   * Profile page

     All registered user can open this page to update their delivery informaion.
     Order summary can be reviewed here and open the order detail page by using the link from this page.
+    Also purchased product history is located at the end of the page where users have a link to create a review of their purchase.

+  * Review Page

+     List all the reviews users have created.
+List is also a link to the product detail page so that shoppers can easily navigate to interested product detail page based on the review.

+  * Create Review Page

+    Shoppers who purchased products can create reviews to share their opinion of the product in this page.
+Users are given a choice of 5 stars and leaving a comment about the product.

   * About the Site page

-    This page provide the general company informaion.
+    Information about the site and the company is provided on this page.

   * Delivery info page

-    This page provide the delivery information
+    Information about the delivery is provided on this page.

   * Contact us page

     Site visitors can submit any queries from this site

+  * Product management page

+    This page is restricted to the site administrator and is used for adding a new product.
+    Currenty only product infomation without images can be created.
+Images need to be uploaded in the admin page where product section is custmized for product and images upload at the same time.

   * Register page

-    User can easily register with thier email addess here
+    User can easily register with thier email addess in this page.
+Verification email will be sent to registered email address and users need to verify the email address before the account is activated

   * Login page

-    Registered users can login from this page here.
+    Registered users can login from this page.

   * Logout page

-    Prompt user to confirm if they wish to logout to avoid accidentally loggingout.
+    Prompt user to confirm if they wish to logout in order to avoid accidentally logging out.

 ### Features Left to Implement